 The five forces could be applied to any product or any industry since the forces are always the same

 In pharmaceutical marketing porters’ five forces analysis can be used to determine the attractiveness of specific market prior to launching a new product.
-I also include the analysis as part of product marketing plan within the analysis part as a tool to help in continuous analyzing the competition.
+It is a great tool to analyze competition as part of the product marketing plan's situational analysis section.